gacela-project/gacela-example/using-custom-config/README.md

 # Using a custom config

+Level: easy

 An example of how can you use a custom config in Gacela

 ## Usage

-> bin/add 1 2 3 4 5
+> php app.php 1 2 3 4 5